 Samsung, which controls nearly 40% of the global memory market through its semiconductor division, has been unable to ramp up production fast enough.
 The company's advanced memory fabs are running at maximum capacity, but the complex manufacturing process for high-density memory chips means there's no quick fix.
 Industry insiders say it takes at least six months to meaningfully increase output, and that's assuming no additional complications.

 The shortage is hitting mid-range and budget phones particularly hard.
-While flagship devices from and are still getting priority access to memory supplies, manufacturers like Xiaomi, OPPO, and smaller players are facing severe allocation constraints.
+While flagship devices from Apple and Samsung are still getting priority access to memory supplies, manufacturers like Xiaomi, OPPO, and smaller players are facing severe allocation constraints.
 Some have already pushed back product launches or announced they'll ship devices with less memory than originally planned—a tough sell when competitors are advertising AI capabilities that require more resources.